Duke-GCB/calrissian/conformance/README.md

 # Calrissian - CWL Conformance Tests

 This is under development, and will eventually be automated to run in a CI environment.
-However, the resources here can be used to run [CWL conformance tests](https://github.com/common-workflow-language/common-workflow-language/blob/master/CONFORMANCE_TESTS.md) on a Kubernetes cluster.
+However, the resources here can be used to run [CWL conformance tests](https://github.com/common-workflow-language/cwltest) on a Kubernetes cluster.

+The manifests are ready for a minikube local cluster.

 ## Conformance tests for CWL v1.0 for the latest release